 |GitHub Releases||GitHub Releases|

-You can use standard and custom environment variables in provider settings, for example you can set remote FTP folder as
+You can use standard and custom environment variables in provider settings, for example you can set a remote FTP folder as

 By default, AppVeyor deploys from all branches, but you can include only specific branches.
 Also, you can use any environment variables to have more complex conditions.

-platform is the name of environment variable):
+platform is the name of an environment variable):